Pinegrow/pg-nuxtui/README.md

   - ⚡ **[VueUse](https://vueuse.org/)** - collection of essential Vue composition utilities.
   - 🔌 **[Nuxt Tailwind CSS Module](https://tailwindcss.nuxtjs.org/)** - This module helps you set up Tailwind CSS in your Nuxt application in seconds.
   - 🌗 **[Nuxt Color Mode](https://color-mode.nuxtjs.org/)** - Dark and Light mode with auto detection made easy with Nuxt.
-  - 😃 **[TailwindCSS Icons](https://github.com/egoist/tailwindcss-icons)** - Use any icon (100,000+) from Iconify, for TailwindCSS.
+  - 😃 **[Nuxt Icon](https://github.com/nuxt/icon)** - Use any icon (100,000+) from Iconify.

 ### Nuxt UI configuration

 - 👉 Nuxt UI uses Heroicons by default and is configured exclusively for them.
-While all icon sets can be enabled, it is generally not recommended as it impacts performance during development.
-Therefore, this template overrides Nuxt UI's `UIcon` component with `BaseIcon` in the Nuxt config.
+This template overrides (in the Nuxt config) Nuxt UI's `UIcon` component with a local component `BaseIcon` that uses UnoCSS Preset-Icons which allows us to use any icons from the iconify icon-sets and is very efficient in terms of automatic treeshaking.
 - 👉 Nuxt UI by default uses `dark` mode.
 It's changed to `light` mode using `colorMode > preference` in `nuxt.config.ts`.
 - 👉 There are some scenarios when colors might have to be added to the `safelistColors` array under the `ui` key.
 For more details, refer to the official [documentation](https://ui.nuxt.com/getting-started/theming#colors).